RegTech must be considered ‘compulsory’ in fight against financial crime

 ‘2021: A critical year for RegTech’ – a report by the City of London Corporation and RegTech Associates – found that annual cost of compliance for the UK’s top five banks could be cut by at least 0.05%, or a combined 523 million pounds ($720 million), as a result of increased usage, and called on regulators and businesses alike to push digital transformation.

-Now, more than ever, prioritising compliance is a must, given the cross-business benefits, and RegTech is central to that.
+Now, more than ever, prioritizing compliance is a must, given the cross-business benefits, and RegTech is central to that.
 A recent research paper co-authored by Dr. Henry Balani, Head of Delivery and Customer Success at Encompass, draws on the importance of regulatory compliance, highlighting that the Fourth Anti-Money Laundering Directive (4AMLD) has significantly increased the valuation of European banks.

 However, speaking at the report’s launch, Bank of England Deputy Governor Sam Woods said the responsibility to encourage uptake of technology does not lie with the regulator, as “a technology shift that is led by a small number of people in the public sector making choices does not strike me as a good technology shift.”